openstack/nova/doc/source/user/filter-scheduler.rst

   use a comma.
 E.g., "value1,value2".
 All hosts are passed if no extra_specs are specified.
 * |ComputeFilter| - passes all hosts that are operational and enabled.
-* |CoreFilter| - DEPRECATED; filters based on CPU core utilization.
-It passes hosts with sufficient number of CPU cores.
 * |AggregateCoreFilter| - filters hosts by CPU core number with per-aggregate :oslo.config:option:`cpu_allocation_ratio` setting.
 If no per-aggregate value is found, it will fall back to the global default